hegoimanzano/ICASCM2025/03_lammps_input.md

 Note that we define only the interactions between equal atoms (Ow-Ow, Hw-Hw).
 The cross terms (Ow-Hw) are computed automatically from arithmetic [mixing rules](https://en.wikipedia.org/wiki/Combining_rules)

 **3. Simulation Control and Execution.** Now we start the simulation.
-In any MD simulation there are at least two stpes.
+In any MD simulation there are at least two steps.
 First, an **equilibration period**, in which our system adapts to the desired thermodynamic conditions.
 First, we do an energy minimization (`minimize`) to relax the atomic positions.
-Second, we assign random `velocity` to the particles according to a Boltzmann distribution at 300 K. Then, we perform a MD equilibration in the canonical ensemble `fix nvt`, at an initial and final temperature of 300 K, applying a thermostat every 100 steps to maintain the target temperature.
+Second, we assign random `velocity` to the particles according to a Boltzmann distribution at 300 K. Then, we perform a MD equilibration in the canonical ensemble `fix npt`, at an initial and final temperature and pressure of 300 K and 1 atm, applying a thermostat and a barostat every 100 and 1000 steps, respectively, to maintain the target temperature and pressure.
 We record selected `thermo` properties in the output every 1000 steps.
 Finally, we need to `unfix` the fix that was defined for this phase to prepare the system for the next stage.

 ```
 # ---------- FAST EQUILIBRATION ----------